njininathan/njininathan.github.io/_pages/intro.md

 title: Intro
 ---

 Hi, my name is Njini Nathan.
-I reside Ghana and study Engineering at Kwame Nkrumah University of Science and Technology, Ghana.
+I reside in Ghana and study Engineering at Kwame Nkrumah University of Science and Technology, Ghana.

 ![My Photograph](/images/profile.jpg)